Healthcare

 DEMOCRATIC PARTY POSITION:

 Medicare is now a key and very successful component of the American social and healthcare system and safety net.
-As of 2021, it covered 65.1 million people, 85 percent of them elderly.
+As of 2026, it covered 69.7 million people, 89.9 percent of them aged 65 and older.
 Medicare is partially self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
 Payroll taxes and premiums together cover about half of the program’s cost.
 Funding for Medicare, depending on which part, comes from various sources.

 • REPUBLICANS IN FLORIDA: